Clario Tech

-Clario is a security software development company that offers consumer-facing digital security and privacy applications for use on a range of operating systems including iOS, Android, macOS.
+Clario Tech is a multiplatform software developer, publisher, and distributor that creates mobile and web applications designed to improve digital security, productivity, and everyday life.
+Originally founded in 2019 to simplify the complex cybersecurity space, Clario has since expanded its mission to address a wider range of digital needs through smart, user-friendly tools.

-Clario Tech allegedly has more than 800 team members in various worldwide locations, the majority appear to be operating from Ukraine.
+Clario Tech allegedly has more than 250 team members in various worldwide locations, the majority appear to be operating from Ukraine.
 The workforce consists of software developers, marketing specialists, security researchers and customer support agents.
 In 2019, the company announced it would invest $30 million during 2020 to develop its cybersecurity products and make them accessible for all.

+Today, Clario continues to build on that foundation by creating versatile, visually intuitive apps with a human touch.

 Products

 Clario

 Clario security application was officially launched at the Consumer Electronic Awards in January 2020 in Las Vegas.
 Clario announced its aim was to offer a new online security product via a user-friendly dashboard, integrating cybersecurity technology with 24/7 human support against digital threats.

 The cybersecurity application has been reviewed in various publications including the Evening Standard who called it the “Uber of cybersecurity”.

 In response to the COVID-19 pandemic, Clario launched a 24/7 IT support hotline for anyone to call if they experienced technology issues while in lockdown.
-The company’s 600+ team were on hand to respond to any reported issues.
+The company's 600+ team were on hand to respond to any reported issues.

-Clario received the AV-TEST certification in December 2020 and was featured in the honorable mentions list in the Privacy Focused tool nomination as part of the Product Hunt’s 2020 Golden Kitty Award Winners in 2020.
+Clario received the AV-TEST certification in December 2020 and was featured in the honorable mentions list in the Privacy Focused tool nomination as part of the Product Hunt's 2020 Golden Kitty Award Winners in 2020.

-MacUpdate

-MacUpdate is a Macintosh software download website founded in 1997 by Joel Mueller.
-In 2017, the site was sold to Zeobit, and subsequently was acquired by Clario Tech in 2020.